OliRosHow/DatabaseProjectF2023/README.md

 ## Quick Start ##

-First you will need to extract the contents of the "mysql-connector-java-5.1.48" folder to the same directory that EmployeeSearchFramejava exists
+First you will need to extract the contents of the "mysql-connector-java-5.1.48" folder to the same directory that EmployeeSearchFramejava exists.
+Next, add your username and password to the database.props file and save the document.

 After that:
 ```